danielsf/Carom/README.md

 your output and timing files do not reflect the full number of samples you specified by `N`.

+Also note: Dalex prints a lot of information to `stdout`.
+We will clean this up in the near future, as well.

 ## Output

 Running Dalex produces two output files.
 The file specified by `out_name` above